geanders/HyperHeatwavePredictiveModels/README.md

 This equation takes the total number of heatwaves that the model predicts to belong to each class and adjusts these values by estimates of the model's precision and false omission rate.

 The equation requires estimates of the precision and false omission rate for the predictive model.
-We estimated these for each of the three models using Monte Carlo cross-validation (for more details, see our paper describing the development of these models).
+We estimated these for each of the three models using Monte Carlo cross-validation (for more details, see our paper describing the development of these models: @anderson2015a).
 These are our estimates for these values for the three models:

 Model          | Precision   | False omission rate
 -------------- | ----------- | --------------------